 I am defensive and petulant: “What about what I’m doing?”

 When I hang up, I wonder if I were a fish, would they toss me back?

 I don’t fish anymore — I don’t even remember the last time I cast a reel or rode in a motorboat.
 It’s just not the language I speak; I’m not sure it ever was.
 Was it a genuine shared interest or another half-baked attempt at bonding?

 My father still fishes, although not as often.
 I smile to think of his nuanced exchanges with unseen adversaries.
 Most of his hobbies are being dredged away by the trawlers of illness and old age.

 In my spare time, I churn up lake water with a paddle.
 Twenty bodies pile into a boat, outfitted with a dragon’s head.
 We move as one in a back-and-forth dance, gasping rhythmically in time with our efforts.
 Paddling is hard but compared to family it’s easy.

 Maybe that’s why I spend time casting for meaning in my memories.
 They are connected but separate, intricately woven like a net.
 I dip it under the surface to see what I can catch.

 This journey with my parents is full of false starts and failed attempts.
 The effort is often much greater than my resulting catch.
 But I keep trying for those occasional achievements and the triumphant whoops they elicit.
 Someday perhaps, we’ll understand each other like my father and his catch.

-Elizabeth Pike is a writer living in Nova Scotia with Newfoundland roots.
+Elizabeth Pike (Lindsey Harrington) is a writer living in Nova Scotia with Newfoundland roots.